Get in Touch

 • Network topology

-• Determining the number of layers
+• The number of layers

-• The direction of information flow
+• The direction of information travel

-• Training neural networks via backpropagation
+• Training neural networks with backpropagation

-• Deep learning
+• Deep Learning

 4. Understanding Support Vector Machines

-• Classification using hyperplanes
+• Classification with hyperplanes

-• Maximizing the margin
+• Finding the maximum margin

-• Handling linearly separable data
+• The case of linearly separable data

-• Handling non-linearly separable data
+• The case of non-linearly separable data

-• Utilizing kernels for non-linear spaces
+• Using kernels for non-linear spaces

 5. Understanding clustering